 Just like that, NPSP syncs up addresses on the contact, household account, and address records to make sure the data all agrees.

 Add a new contact to an existing household

 When Sofia Rivera, a Development Associate at the (fictional) nonprofit No More Homelessness (NMH), adds Roberto Alvarez’s son Samuel to the Alvarez household account she doesn't have to enter his address, too.
-Because the address for everyone in a household is usually the same, address management automatically sets the new contact's Mailing Address to be the same as the household account’s Billing Address.
+The address for everyone in a household is usually the same, so address management automatically sets the new contact's Mailing Address to be the same as the household account’s Billing Address.

 Update a household address

 If a family moves, not only does the household address need to be updated, but also the mailing address for each contact in the household.
 Address management automates this task by syncing the new address between the household account and each of the related contacts.
 Sofia always updates the household account address first — it’s most efficient and keeps NMH’s contact data up to date.